seantywork/seantywork/README.md

 for everybody ¯\\\_(ツ)_/¯

-And also, repositories that don't start with a hex sequence are forked or have some external origins equivalent to fork, except for this special repository
+And also, repositories that don't start with a hex sequence have some external upstream that I'm not in control of, except for this special repository

-Those projects that are pinned down below are the ones most actively engaged with.
+The projects that are pinned down below are the ones most actively engaged with for now.

 ## Insignificant Reference